getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 Theoretical background
 ++++++++++++++++++++++

-We present a short introduction to small strain plasticity (mainly elastoplasticity).
+We present a short introduction to small strain plasticity.
 We refer mainly to [SI-HU1998]_ and [SO-PE-OW2008]_ for a more detailed presentation.

 Additive decomposition of the small strain tensor
 =================================================